Summary

 10 total

-Boohoo's participation in industry initiatives like the Sustainable Apparel Coalition is noted, but the company lacks significant third-party certifications to validate its sustainability claims.
+Boohoo's participation in initiatives like the Better Cotton Initiative is noted, but the brand lacks comprehensive certifications across its product range, and there is limited evidence of adherence to recognized sustainability standards.